NickBell123/Digi-Market-Cap/README.md

 Step 5: Select the crypto you wish to add to you holdings.
 Enter the amount you are 'holding' or have.

 Step 6: Enter the <strong>price</strong> of the crypto at the <strong>at the time of purchase</strong>.
 Not the total amount paid for the crypto.
-        Example, I buy 0.25 of Bitcoin and the price at purchase was $11500, I would enter 0.25 for amount and 11500 for price per unit.
+        Example, I buy 0.25 of Bitcoin and the price at purchase was $11500 per Bitcoin, I would enter 0.25 for amount and 11500 for price per unit.

 Step 7: Enter the date of purchase (optional).

 Step 8: Click the submit button at the bottom of the form.
 You then automatically be redirect to the My Crypto page where you can view information
         on your new holding.

 #### Editing a position

 Step 9: You can amend your holding at any time.
 If, for instance, you make an error duing input.
 Simply click the edit button in the corresponding
         row to make changes.